 Do not enable the Office 365 synchronization experience during Office 2013 installation

 UE-V 2.1 ships Office 2013 and Office 2010 templates.
 This release removes the Office 2007 templates.
 Users can still use Office 2007 templates from UE-V 2.0 or earlier and can still get the templates from the UE-V template gallery located here.

 UE-V has improved Distributed File System Namespace (DFSN) support by adding a UE-V configuration called SyncProviderPingEnabled.
 Disabling this configuration using PowerShell or WMI allows users to disable the UE-V ping.
 The UE-V ping causes an error when using DFSN servers because these servers do not respond to pings.
 The non-response prevents UE-V from synchronizing settings.
 Disabling the UE-V ping allows UE-V synchronization to work normally.

 To disable UE-V ping, use this PowerShell cmdlet:

 UE-V 2.1 gives customers the ability to synchronize credentials and certificates stored in the Windows Credential Manager.
 This component is disabled by default.
 Enabling this component lets users keep their domain credentials and certificates in sync.
 Users can sign in one time on a device, and these credentials will roam for that user across all of their UE-V enabled devices.
 Manage Credentials with UE-V 2.1 provides more information.

-In Windows 8 and later, Credential Manager contains web credentials.
+Note In Windows 8 and later, Credential Manager contains web credentials.
 These credentials are not synchronized between users’ devices.